 One more bonus — now I keep my iPod in the glove box when it's in the car, connected to the USB input.
 I don't have to worry about unplugging it and putting it away if I step out of the car when running errands.
 It's out of sight when I'm in the store, and ready to play when I get back in the car.

-Editor's note: this article was originally published in March 2009, but the point still holds true.
+Editor's note: This article was originally published in March 2009, but the point still holds true.
 USB is the way to go when playing an iPod in the car.
-And Ken is still enjoying music in the car with the Pioneer DEH-P7000BT and his iPod.